forax/write_your_dynamic_language_runtime/smalljs.md

 A JSObject is a dictionary that associate a String to a value there are 3 sub-kinds of JSObject
 - function,
   has 2 special keys, '__code__' that returns the opcodes of the function or 'undefined' if the function is native (+, -, ==, etc are native functions) and 'apply' which contains the function itself so 'f(3)' is equivalent to 'f.apply(3)'.

 - environment,
-  which associate a String to a function.
+  which associate a value to a String.
   When a function is declared with a name, the name is stored into the global environment.
-  The way to access to the predefined environment which contains all the native functions is to use the name 'global'.
+  The way to access to the predefined environment which contains all the native functions is to use the name 'globalThis'.

 - user defined objets
-  has a special key 'proto'
+  which has a special key 'proto'

 Operators precedence
 --